isaudits/docker-empire/README.md

 - Resource scripts to auto launch listeners (pass woth -r)
 - Use debian instead of Ubuntu (smaller and we already use this image elsewhere)

+If you are viewing this on docker hub, clone the full repo at https://github.com/isaudits/docker-empire to get the launcher scripts and alias files described below.

 ## Build Notes
 Pull: